 Single Member LLCs and Asset Protection

-In some states, it's not clear whether single member LLCs ("SMLLCs") will receive the same liability protection as multi-member LLCs.
+In some states, it's not clear whether single member LLCs will receive the same liability protection from personal creditors of the LLC owner as multi-member LLCs.
 The rationale for limiting an LLC member's personal creditor's remedies to a charging order is to protect other LLC members from having to share management of their LLC with an outside creditor.
 There are no other LLC members to protect in a single member LLC so the rationale for limiting creditors' remedies to a charging order doesn't apply.
 For this reason, courts in some states have found that single member LLCs are not entitled to the charging order protection and creditors are entitled to pursue other remedies against the LLC member, including foreclosing on the member's interest or ordering the LLC dissolved to pay off the debt.

 Check Your State Laws on LLC Protection for Members' Personal Debt